 • Create, send or view a video message.

 • Communicate in a similar or any other way.

 Penalties are an $80 fine and 20 demerit points.
 If you accumulate 100 or more demerit points in any two-year period, your licence can be suspended for three months.

-Reported by Toni Barlow for our AA Directions Autumn 2019 issue
+Reported by Toni Barlow for our AA Directions Summer 2019 issue